 1. Research phase

-Understanding the market is key to your product sourcing strategy, and you need to consider the potential return on investment in business.
+Understanding the market is key to your product sourcing strategy, and you need to consider the potential return on investment.
 It may not matter how stellar your supplier is if there’s little to no customer demand for your products.
 Research is also crucial if you’re launching a new product since it doesn’t have a paying customer yet.

 Research through social media, your customer feedback, and statistics on consumer behavior to validate your ideas and determine which products are worth finding a supplier for.
 Utilizing a white-label loyalty program can provide valuable customer insights during this phase and help you better understand and serve your audience.